Frequently Asked Questions:

 In contrast to earlier periods, regional costumes are nowadays only worn in a small number of places in Zeeland, Spakenburg en Staphorst.

-You can see all the costumes in the Dutch Costume Museum, which is located in the Same Canal house where the Dutch Costume Photo Studio is seated.
+You can see all the costumes in the Dutch Costume Museum, where the Dutch Costume Photo Studio is seated.

 How does the photo work?

 Make a photo in a typical Dutch folk costume!
-Dress up, seat yourself in the typical Dutch display and let our professional photographer take a posed picture.
+Dress up, seat yourself in the typical Dutch scene and let our professional photographer take a posed picture.

 The pictures are printed on the spot so you can take them home straight away.
-A great souvenir of a nice break in Amsterdam.
+A great souvenir of a nice visit in Amsterdam.

 Do we also get the picture in digital format?